-Number of units: 2 Faculty: TAS Fees: \$30 Fees: \$30 Board Developed Course Contact: Mrs Leanne Croft - Head Teacher TAS HSC exam: Yes ATAR: Yes - Category A Ms Susan Ray - Re lieving Head Teacher TAS Prerequisites: Nil Corequisites: Nil Exclusions: Community and Fa amily Studies Life Skills

-Community and Family Studies is designed to develop in each student an understanding of the diverse nature and interdependence of families and communities, within Australian society.
-The course enables students to plan and manage resources effectively in order to address contemporary issues facing families and communities.

-What students learn: Through the study of the Community and Family Studies course, students learn to develop:

-- knowledge and understanding about resource management and its role in ensuring individual, group, family and community wellbeing - knowledge and understanding about the contribution positive relationships make to individual, group, family and community wellbeing - knowledge and understanding about the influence of a range of societal factors on individuals and the nature of groups, families and communities - knowledge and understanding about research methodology and skills in researching, analysing and communicating - skills in the application of management processes to meet the needs of individuals, groups, families and communities - skills in critical thinking and the ability to take responsible action to promote wellbeing - an appreciation of the diversity and interdependence of individuals, groups, families and communities. - Resource Management (20%): Basic concepts of the resource management process - Individual and Groups (40%): The individual's roles, relationships and tasks within and between groups - Family and Communities (40%): Family structures and functions, and the interaction between family and community - Research Methodology (25%): Research methodology and skills culminating in the production of an Independent Research Project - Groups in Context (25%): The characteristics and needs of specific community groups - Parenting and Caring (25%): Issues facing individuals and groups who adopt roles of parenting and caring in contemporary society
+Number of units: 2 Faculty: TASFees: \$30 Board Developed Course Contact: Mrs Leanne Croft - Curriculum Adviser HSC exam: Yes ATAR: Yes - Category A Ms Simone Museth - Relieving Head Teacher TAS Prerequisites: Nil Corequisites: Nil Exclusions: Community and Family Studies Life Skills interdependence of families and communities, within Aust ach student an understanding of the diverse nature and ralian society.
+The course enables students to plan and manage ues facing families and communities.
+Yea ar 11 Year 12 knowledge and understa community wellbeing knowledge and understa community wellbeing knowledge and understa groups, families and con knowledge and understa skills in the application of skills in critical thinking a an appreciation of the d anding about resource manage anding about the contribution anding about the influence of a nmunities anding about research method of management processes to m and the ability to take responsi iversity and interdependence o and Family Studies course, students learn to develop: ement and its role in ensuring individual, group, family and positive relationships make to individual, group, family and a range of societal factors on individuals and the nature of lology and skills in researching, analysing and communicating neet the needs of individuals, groups, families and communities ible action to promote wellbeing of individuals, groups, families and communities. the resource managen Individual and Groups relationships and tasks Family and Communit nt (20%): Basic concepts of ment process (40%): The individual's roles, s within and between groups ies (40%): Family structures interaction between family Research Methodology (25%): Research methodology and skills culminating in the production of an Independent Research Project Groups in Context (25%): The characteristics and need of specific community groups Parenting and Caring (25%): Issues facing individuals and groups who adopt roles of parenting and caring in contemporary society HSC modules Select one of the following: Family and Societal Interactions (25%): Government and community structures that support and protect family members throughout their lifespan Social Impact of Technology (25%): The impact of evolving technologies on individuals and lifestyle Individuals and Work (25%): Contemporary issues confronting individuals as they manage roles within both their family and work environments Course requirements The Year 11 course consists of and the indicative course tim of three mandatory modules ne allocated to their study.
+Course requirements Students are required to complete an Independent Research Project (IRP) in the context of the HSC core module - Research Methodology - and forms part of the HSC internal assessment.

-HSC modules

-Select one of the following:

-- Family and Societal Interactions (25%): Government and community structures that support and protect family members throughout their lifespan - Social Impact of Technology (25%): The impact of evolving technologies on individuals and lifestyle - Individuals and Work (25%): Contemporary issues confronting individuals as they manage roles within both their family and work environments

-The Year 11 course consists of three mandatory modules and the indicative course time allocated to their study.

-Students are required to complete an Independent Research Project (IRP) in the context of the HSC core module - Research Methodology - and forms part of the HSC internal assessment.
 The focus of the IRP should be related to the course content of one or more of the following areas: individuals, groups, families, communities, resource management.

-Assessment: The Byron Bay High School Assessment Procedures and Schedules document details the course assessment program.
-It is issued at course commencement and includes the number and types of assessment tasks, components and weightings, and the scheduling of tasks.
+weightings, and the scheduling of tasks.
 There will be a maximum of three tasks in Year 11 and four tasks in Year 12.